-Does your family have emergency ID cards in your emergency bags or in school backpacks?
+Does your family have emergency ID cards in emergency bags or in school backpacks?
 Download these free printables to include in all of your emergency bags!

 In the event of an emergency when you are not readily available to your child, do they have anything that they carry that lets rescue workers know anything about them at all?
-Sure, the child who has a medical condition which may effect her treatment should be wearing a medical alert in the form of a bracelet or necklace, but what about other identifying information such as your contact info, their physical attributes to be sure that the information really does belong to them?
-Or what about a card that you have to hand to a rescue working when looking for your child during an emergency?
+Sure, the child who has a medical condition which may affect her treatment should be wearing a medical alert in the form of a bracelet or necklace, but what about other identifying information such as your contact info, their physical attributes to be sure that the information really does belong to them?
+Or what about a card that you have to hand to a rescue worker when looking for your child during an emergency?

-How Can You Use an Emergency ID Card?
+How Can You Use Emergency ID Cards?

 Consider this scenario: